If you are as much of a cookie fanatic as me, you have to try these incredibly soft and chewy dairy-free Coconut Oil Chocolate Chip Cookies.

 Haha…just kidding.
 I myself have only started using and loving coconut oil last December.

 We were in Phuket, Thailand at the time.
 One thing you have to know about Phuket is that it is a major hub for Russian tourists.
 So much so that most Thai people working in the tourism industry in Phuket know not only English but speak Russian as well.
 How about that!

 We were visiting one of the markets famous for fake designer clothes and accessories.
 My husband and I were just strolling around when one stall stood out to us because it sold locally produced health products.

-After some back and forth we ended up buying a bottle of coconut oil and haven’t looked back since.
+After some back and forth, we ended up buying a bottle of coconut oil and well, honestly, I haven’t looked back since.
 Coconut oil has become our favorite fat for cooking and baking.
 Especially the organic, unrefined kind (we even use it as moisturizer and after-shave).
 I used it in my Peanut Butter Berry Oatmeal Bites as well as the Strawberry Oreo Fridge Cake.

 I also set out on a quest for perfect Coconut Oil Chocolate Chip Cookies!
 After many trial batches (which were – without exception – all happily consumed by my family) I think I am finally there.